gretahayes19/altus-empire/README.md

 ## Main features

 Altus Empire includes an interactive search bar for users to query the dispensary database.
 This is done by setting a local state within a `SearchBar` class and setting functions to update this state accordingly.
 When you set the state with `this.setState()` it creates another render of the component.
-This caused the dispensaries to be fetched repeatedly.
-This issue then caused an extra re-render on the map.
-To solve this issue, debounce is utilized to solve the issue of repeated re-rendering and prevent instant state change.
+This caused the dispensaries to be fetched repeatedly causing an extra re-render on the map.
+Debounce is utilized to solve the issue of repeated re-rendering and prevent instant state change.

 ```
 class SearchBar extends React.Component {